The Labyrinth – A Potted History

 stage 2 : receive

 Letting go creates space.
-You might be in or near the center of the labyrinth.
+You might be in or near the centre of the labyrinth.
 Pause a moment longer in quietness, absorbing your experience.

 You’ve arrived at your inner life.